MINZHIJI/nvdla_exploration/README.md

 # nvdla_exploration

 This repo is NVDLA for low precision exploration.
 I will try to add more test.
+(I am preparing my master's thesis, so the project is temporarily suspended)

 # Outline